Sara Schätzl: Los Angeles

 In 2013 Schätzl moved with her son to Los Angeles to start her career as actress in Hollywood.
-After a report was aired on RTL program Punkt 12, her emigration in early 2013 and the process of establishing her career as an actress was followed by the TV station VOX in their series Auf und davon – Mein Auslandstagebuch and also documented in Schätzl's own video diary.
-A second episode of the RTL and VOX programmes following Schätzl's life in Los Angeles were filmed during autumn 2013 and was aired on VOX in January 2014.
+After a report was aired on RTL program Punkt 12, her emigration in early 2013 and the process of establishing her acting career was followed by the TV station VOX in their series Auf und davon – Mein Auslandstagebuch and also documented in Schätzl's own video diary.
+A sequel episode of the RTL and VOX programmes following Schätzl's life in Los Angeles were filmed during autumn 2013 and was aired on VOX in January 2014.

-Sara Schätzl studies acting at the Marjorie Ballentine Studio in Los Angeles.
-In her first movie role Schätzl appears as Greta in the short film Doradus, written and directed by Fernando Scarpa, which was released 3 March 2014 and opened at the Philadelphia Independent Film Festival on 25 June 2014.
+Schätzl studied acting at the Marjorie Ballentine Studio in Los Angeles.
+In her first movie role she appears as Greta in the short film Doradus, written and directed by Fernando Scarpa, which was released 3 March 2014 and opened at the Philadelphia Independent Film Festival on 25 June 2014.
 The film's West Coast premiere was on the 12 July 2014 as an official selection of the Downtown Film Festival Los Angeles and the movie was also chosen for the Los Angeles Fear and Fantasy Film Festival 2014.
 In October 2014 Doradus won the HollyShorts Monthly Screening series audience vote.

-In February 2015 Sara Schätzl published her second book Hungriges Herz [Hungry Heart], in which she describes her twelve-year-long fight against bulimia.
-Her illness began when she was fourteen years old suffering from low self-esteem.
-After she was hospitalized twice in 2014, once diagnosed with life-threatening cardiac arrhythmias, she decided to start a therapy and join a support group in Los Angeles.
-In the last months of her therapy Schätzl used her diary notes, together with records from her mother and friends, to write a book about her life with the eating disorder and her battle to escape the addiction.
-After Hungriges Herz became a bestseller in Germany Schätzl started in May 2015 a project on Kickstarter to collect $35000 to produce a short documentary film, ADDICT, based on the book and show the film for free in schools to discuss the problem of eating disorders with young people.
-The project ended on 21 May 2015 unsuccessfully.

-In October 2015 Schätzl was featured as successful business woman in the Erfolgsmenschen series of the German news magazine Stern.
+In October 2015 Schätzl was featured as a successful business woman in the Erfolgsmenschen series of the German news magazine Stern.
 She started together with a friend an expanding club promotion business and is the only female promoter in Los Angeles.